 Each country’s government has slightly different rules about what can and can’t be brought aboard a plane, but as a general rule you should never put any of the following in your carry-on: firearms, explosives, baseball bats or other sporting equipment that could be used as weapons, self-defense sprays (such as mace), and sharp objects such as knives and safety razors.

-You can find lists of prohibited items for the following countries at the links below.
+You can find lists of prohibited items for the following destinations at the links below.
 If you’re flying to or from a different country, do a Google search for its security rules, or call your airline.

 Don’t Bury Your Liquids and Gels Deep in Your Bag